-Also in the 1960s, a series of studies was conducted to observe the natural course of infectious hepatitis by deliberately infecting children admitted to the Willowbrook State School, an institution for children with mental disabilities (NIH Office of Extramural Research, 2011).
+Also in the 1960s, a series of studies was conducted to observe the natural course of infectious hepatitis by deliberately infecting children admitted to the Willowbrook State School, an institution for mentally disabled children (National Cancer Institute, n.d.).
 During the Willowbrook studies, administrators claimed overcrowded conditions and stopped admitting patients; however, children could be admitted to the facility if they participated in the hepatitis program.
-Because at that time facilities to care for children with mental disabilities were few, many parents found they were unable to obtain care for their children and fell victim to being coerced to allow their children to participate in the study.
+Because places to care for children with mental disabilities were limited, many parents found themselves unable to obtain care for their children and fell victim to being coerced to allow their children to participate in the study.